Medical expert of the article

 - decubital;

-- amputation stumps of the foot, shin, thigh;
+- amputation stumps of the foot, lower leg, thigh;

 - due to diseases and injuries of the brain and spinal cord;

-- The damage caused by peripheral nerve trunks;
+- caused by damage to peripheral nerve trunks;

 - against the background of infectious, congenital, toxic, diabetic and other polyneuropathies.

 VII.
-Trophic ulcer arising on the background of common diseases:
+Trophic ulcer arising against the background of general diseases:

-- systemic connective tissue diseases and similar diseases and syndromes (rheumatoid polyarthritis, systemic lupus erythematosus, dermatomyositis, scleroderma, nodular periarteritis, Raynaud's disease, Wegener's granulomatosis, Crohn's disease, anti-phospholipid syndrome, cryoglobulinemia, gangrenous pyoderma, etc.) );
+- systemic diseases of connective tissue (collagenoses) and similar diseases and syndromes (rheumatoid polyarthritis, systemic lupus erythematosus, dermatomyositis, scleroderma, periarteritis nodosa, Raynaud's disease, Wegener's granulomatosis, Crohn's disease, antiphospholipid syndrome, cryoglobulinemia, gangrenous pyoderma, etc.);

-- chronic diseases of the cardiovascular system (ischemic heart disease, heart defects, cardiomyopathies, etc.), with severe circulatory failure;
+- chronic diseases of the cardiovascular system (ischemic heart disease, heart defects, cardiomyopathy, etc.), occurring with severe circulatory failure;

 - severe chronic anemia and other blood diseases (sickle cell anemia, hereditary spherocytosis, thalassemia, etc.);